 - The minimum distance from a structure shall be 25-feet where the pile size is 3 feet or less in diameter and 2 feet in height.

-The Puget Sound Regional Fire Authority allows burning twice a year (May and October) in certain areas of unincorporated King County by fire burning permit only.
+Puget Sound Fire allows burning twice a year (May and October) in certain areas of unincorporated King County by fire burning permit only.
 Fire burning permits are free and can be picked up at any of our east hill fire stations or the Fire Administration office.

 Burning during the months of May and October is subject to burn bans and other restrictions.

 Please call Fire Administration at (253) 856-4300 if you are interested in burning, and to see if you are in an area that allows burning.

 - Good Neighbor Burning